SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/TextGuideVer-1.md

 In-dept Spanish Guide (Translated in English through Google Translate) : https://oldnewpixel-blogspot-com.translate.goog/2024/07/sega-rally-2-pc-1999.html?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp

 This text document purpose is to be shared around with players who love this game but always struggled to get this game running.
 You are free to edit this guide if new information or new builds has been developed.
 If done so, please add additional notes that the edit you have added was made by you.
 Once this document has been completed, this guide will be supported as long that i can with proper information and new methods.

+-- KNOWN FIXES (So far) --

+If anything listed below you have issues with, please come back to this!

+- The device settings won't appear! -

+First step will be try to run LAUNCER.exe under compatibility mode for windows xp or vista service pack 2, ( right click LAUNCHER.EXE > Properties )  if that doesn't work.
+Under "Change high DPI settings" click the ☑ for "override high DPI scaling behavior" and make sure that its under "Application"

+- The game won't appear! -

+Read above to change DPI settings!

+This guide covers a lot of fixes for this game, https://oldnewpixel-blogspot-com.translate.goog/2024/07/sega-rally-2-pc-1999.html?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp  I highly recommend it!

+As a last ditch effort, you could try https://sourceforge.net/projects/dxwnd/ A software that helps win32 software like Sega Rally 2 :]

 ~~ Chapter 1 ~~